anhquangsjsu/team3_cs131/my-project/docs/index.md

 # Welcome to Unforgettable documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## How to run the app
+1. Clone the project from git repo at [Github](https://github.com/anhquangsjsu/team3_cs131).
-1. From team3_cs131 folder, run the command  `python3 run.py`
+2. From team3_cs131 folder, run the command  `python3 run.py`
-2. The login page will appear, either login using your own account or create account by signup
+3. The login page will appear, either login using your own account or create account by signup
-3. When signed in, user will be able to use the 3 services offered by Unforgettable:
+4. When signed in, user will be able to use the 3 services offered by Unforgettable:
     * Flash cards to study terms
     * Notes to memorize important information
     * Pomodoro timer to help focus in doing tasks